meemknight/LowLevelGameEngine/window/README.md

 # V 1.0.0

+# Contributors
 - Tree#0849

-- Add a very basic description

-- You can optionally add the api documentation here but it is probably easier to keep that in the code.

-- Add a log of the relevant changes
+---

+The window system will be used to open windows and load the opengl context

+---

-* V 1.0.0 -(Tree) Support for GLFW backend
+* V 1.0.0 -(Tree) Started to work on support for GLFW backend